mbroton/browsy/README.md

 Visit `http://localhost:8000/docs` to access the interactive API documentation provided by FastAPI.

 ### Defining custom jobs

-A job is any class that inherits from `browsy.BaseJob`.

 A job is defined as any class that inherits from `browsy.BaseJob`.
 Browsy will automatically search for these classes within the `jobs/` directory.